whiteribbonalliance/dashboard-api/README.md

 6. Create translations for the front, read the `Translations` section for more information.

-When a new campaign is created, its dashboard will be accessible in the front-end using the `dashboard_path` from the config after a build has been created in the front-end.
+When a new campaign is created, its dashboard will be accessible in the front-end using the `dashboard_path` from the config after a new build has been created in the front-end.

-*Note: If the configuration has been updated, a new build is required in the front-end to reflect the changes.
-Changes also includes enabling or disabling translations.*
+*As a rule of thumb, generate a new build in the front-end if any changes have been applied in the back-end.*

 ## Translations